Unit 8: History of Life

 If we are going to discuss Evolution, we need to define terms

-- First, you need the (4) classes of biomolecules: Proteins, carbohydrates, lipids, and nucleic acids.
-These are complex, information-rich compounds that must form on a prebiotic earth.
+- First, you need the (4) classes of biomolecules to form: Proteins, carbohydrates, lipids, and nucleic acids.
+These are complex, information-rich compounds that must form on a prebiotic, barren, earth.
 An alternative view (Panspermia) suggests these molecules came in on meteorites and splashed down in the ocean.

 - Then, you need these molecules to assemble into a working cell.
-You don't have life without a cell.
-This requires lots of information, which must come from somewhere.
+You can't have life without a cell.
+This requires lots of highly specified information, which must come from somewhere.

 - Finally, you need the cells to assemble into tissues, organs, and an overall body-plan.
 The entire organism needs to obtain supplies, process food, carry-out complex chemical processes, grow to maturity, defend itself, diagnose and repair itself, and accurately reproduce.